Onscreen text: What is an OT and how can an OT help?

 Some of the reasons that could be influencing the child’s ability to participate include the child might not be able to imitate.
 So when the teacher’s singing songs on the mat, he’s not interested because he hasn’t learnt to imitate the actions.
 Or the child might not be able to tolerate having other people in their close vicinity.
 So that might be something that we need to address in therapy.
 Or the child might have difficulties with following instructions.
 So it might be something that we need to talk about with the speech therapist.

-There’s lots of different reasons for lots of any given difficulty.
+There’s lots of different reasons for any given difficulty.
 So the occupational therapist would coordinate with the people who are involved with the child in that learning environment to help them to identify what areas they’re having difficulty with and then build up their skills in those areas.